-In view of the increasing number of applications and amounts requested, we will not be able to offer any awards over $6,000.
+In view of the increasing number of applications and amounts requested, we will offer awards up to $10,000 per student.
 CJS awards are insufficient to cover a full year of funding for any applicant.
 CJS strongly encourages applicants to apply for funding from other campus and extramural sources and to apply to CJS for the additional funding that may still be needed for the project or study period.

 - Application Cover Sheet PDF format

 - A detailed Research/Study Proposal for the period of requested support (max.
 2 pages)

 - A List of All Financial Assistance received during graduate study, including fellowships from ALL sources (extramural fellowships as well), research assistantships, teaching appointments, and grants

 - A complete List of All Support including the amount of fund requested for the coming academic year, with notes on the status of the requests

 - Two Letters of Recommendation (mailed or emailed separately to CJS).
 Emailed recommendations go to email@example.com.

 - A current Transcript (unofficial copies OK) from UCB together with a list of any courses currently in progress

 Please contact the Center for Japanese Studies at firstname.lastname@example.org with any questions you may have.